Open DLL File

-File extension DLL is used by Microsoft Windows to store
+DLL file extension is used by Microsoft Windows to store

 DLL files usually contain code that is shared by many different applications.
-Good example would be wsock32.dll that contains code for sending data over the Internet.
+A good example would be wsock32.dll that contains code for sending data over the Internet.
 This DLL is used by browsers, email clients, instant messenger programs etc.

 Another common usage of DLL files are "plugins".
 Plugins are mini-programs that extend features of other programs.
-For example DLL that is responsible for drawing nice psychodelic graphics when you listen to music in your favorite player is a visualisation plugin.
+For example, DLL that is responsible for drawing nice psychedelic graphics when you listen to music in your favorite player is a visualization plugin.

 Please note that it is common for DLL files to contain trojans and viruses.
 We strongly recommend having an up-to-date antivirus software running on your PC at all times.

 Populating this website with information and maintaining it is an ongoing process.
 We always welcome feedback and questions that can be submitted by visiting Contact Us page.
 However since there are many users visiting this website and because our team is quite small we may not be able to follow up personally on every request.
 Thank you for your understanding.

 For more general information about how to open DLL files, file extension dll and registry you can read one of the following articles:

 - Windows registry - Windows registry is included in modern Windows operating systems to replace the older INI files which also contained system configuration.
 Let's concentrate on the structure and purpose of Windows System Registry, review some possible attacks to it and ways to avoid them...

 - Folders, files and paths - Files are the entries or information stored on your computer.
 These are represented by binary coding and written on the tracks on a disk.
 Files are often represented by distinct icons, a normal practice done by Microsoft with their products including system files for their series of operating systems...